MaxPhal/nnUNet4SoilXrayCT/README.md

 Before getting down to business, let´s define a few terms to avoid any confusion.
 - Dataset: Collection of all images and annotation
 - Image: one single (.tif, .mha or .nii.gz) file which contains the grayscale values
-- Annotation: one single (.tif, .mha or .nii.gz) file which contains the class ids - Created by you
-- Prediction: one single (.tif, .mha or .nii.gz) file which contains the class ids - Created by nnUNet
 - Class: a category present in the images, e.g., for instance "roots", "soil matrix" or "biopores"
 - Label: the specific value assigned in the segmentation mask, e.g., 1 = Roots; 2= Soil matrix; 3 = Biopores
+- Annotation: one single (.tif, .mha or .nii.gz) file which contains the labelled classes - Created by you
+- Prediction: one single (.tif, .mha or .nii.gz) file which contains the labelled classes - Created by nnUNet
-- Mask: separate image that defines which pixels belong to specific classes (or labels).
+- Mask: a separate image that defines which pixels belong to specific classes (or labels).
 Masks can be binary if only background and foregound are of intestest or grayscale for multiclass segmentation

 # Workflow
 Our workflow includes several crucial steps such as image annotation, conversion, preprocessing, model training, inference and analysis of the output data (Figure 1).
 The workflow was mainly developed in a Python environment.
 It uses several scripts (steps in italic font on figure 1) which create annotations and convert the images to nnUNet-friendly formats, before processing using the native nnUNet pipeline (steps in bold font on figure 1).